-- Arterial A through roadway which usually consists of four to six travel lanes separated by a median, that is designed to carry higher traffic volumes and links major traffic generators and communities to regional roadway facilities. - Closed Section or Urban Section Roadway Refers to roadway construction with curbs and gutters on the outside of the roadway and, if divided, along each side of the median.
-This improvement type usually includes an enclosed underground drainage system and/or sidewalks. - Collector A through roadway comparable in function to a major collector roadway, which consists primarily of four travel lanes that separate opposing traffic by painted centerlines and painted exclusive left-turn lanes. - 4.
-Construction Development of a new roadway and related structures generally on an alignment where none existed, or development of an alternate to an existing facility that will remain open to serve traffic. - 5.
-Construction Scheduled with One Hundred Percent (100%) of the Construction Funds Allocated - Refers to the programmed expenditure of funds to construct a County Capital Improvement Project where all required funding has either been allocated in previous years, or in the budget year.
+- Arterial A through roadway which usually consists of four to six travel lanes separated by a median, that is designed to carry higher traffic volumes and links major traffic generators and communities to regional roadway facilities. - 2.
+Closed Section or Urban Section Roadway Refers to roadway construction with curbs and gutters on the outside of the roadway and, if divided, along each side of the median.
+This improvement type usually includes an enclosed underground drainage system and/or sidewalks. - 3.
+Collector A through roadway comparable in function to a major collector roadway, which consists primarily of two or four travel lanes that separate opposing traffic by painted centerlines and painted exclusive left-turn lanes. - 4.
+Construction Development of a new roadway and related structures generally on an alignment where none existed, or development of an alternate to an existing facility that will remain open to serve to serve transit, pedestrian, bicycles, vehicles and other modes of transportation. - 5.
+Construction Scheduled with One Hundred Percent (100%) of the Construction Funds Allocated - Refers to the programmed expenditure of funds to construct a County Capital Improvement Project where all required funding has either been allocated in previous years or in the budget year.
+Any funding programmed in the Budget Year that is developer funded will need to be confirmed by the Department of Permitting, Inspections and Enforcement before a project that relies upon developer funding is considered fully funded.
 Funding programmed in the Budget Year+1 through Budget Year+5 or in the Beyond categories is not currently available, and as such, is subject to change with each subsequent approval of the Capital Improvement Program.
-Where a project is in construction, but has not completed construction, development occurring adjacent to the project, or in the vicinity, where a need for the improvements has been identified by the Planning Board as a condition of development, are expected to contribute to the funding of the Project either in an amount to be determined by the Planning Board or in accordance with the provisions of Subtitle 23 of the County Code.
+Where a project is in construction, but has not completed construction, development occurring adjacent to the project, or in the vicinity, where a need for the improvements has been identified by the Planning Board as a condition of development, are expected to contribute to the funding of the project either in an amount to be determined by the Planning Board or in accordance with the provisions of Subtitle 23 of the County Code.